 Journal of the Earth and Space Physics (JESP) is a specialized journal, published by the Institute of Geophysics, University of Tehran.
 It was started in 1971 with the aim of publishing papers in all areas of the Geophysical Sciences.
 JESP accepts articles in Earthquake Seismology, Engineering Seismology, Exploration Seismology, Geomagnetism, Gravimetry, Satellite Gravimetry, Geodesy, Geoelectric, Meteorology, Atmospheric Physics, Air Pollution, Tide, Luminescence Dating, Physical Oceanography, Solar Physics, Astronomy, Astrophysics and other related areas.

-Manuscripts should be written in English and sent in word 2007 via the Website:http://jesphys.ut.ac.ir
+Manuscripts should be written in English and submitted in word 2007 via the Website:http://jesphys.ut.ac.ir

-Submission declaration and verification Author(s) should fill the copyright form which implies that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis or as an electronic preprint), that it is not under consideration for publication elsewhere; that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out.
-And that if accepted, it will not be published elsewhere in the same form, in English or in any other language, including electronically without the written consent of the copyright-holder.
+Submission declaration and verification Author(s) should fill the copyright form which implies that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis or as an electronic preprint), it is not under consideration for publication elsewhere; its publication is approved by all authors by the responsible authorities where the work was carried out.
+And if accepted, it will not be published elsewhere in the same form, in English or in any other language, including electronically without the written consent of the copyright-holder.

 Essential title page information

 Concise and informative, titles are often used in information-retrieval systems.
-Avoid abbreviations and formulae where possible.
+Avoid abbreviations and formulae as much as possible.

 Authors' names and affiliations

-Present the authors' names and their affiliation addresses (where the actual work was done).
-Provide the full postal address of each affiliation, including the country name and the e-mail address of each author.
+Present the authors' names and their addresses (where the actual work was done).
+Provide the full address of each individual co-author, including the country name and the e-mail address of each author.

-Corresponding author: Clearly indicate who will handle formal correspondences at all stages of refereeing and publication, also post-publication.
+Corresponding author: Clearly indicate who will handle formal correspondences with the journal at all stages of refereeing and publication, and also post-publication.

 A concise and factual abstract is required.
 The abstract should state briefly the purpose of the research, the principal results and major conclusion(s).
-An abstract is often presented separately from the article, so it must be able to stand alone.
-For this reason, references should be avoided, but if essential, then cite the author(s) and year(s).
+An abstract is often presented separately from the article, so it must be able to be stand-alone.
+For this reason, references should be avoided, but if it was necessary, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.

-Immediately after the abstract, provide a maximum of 6 keywords, avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
-Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
+Immediately after the abstract, provide a maximum of 6 keywords, avoiding general and plural terms and conjunctions (avoid, for example, 'and', 'of'). its recommended not to use abbreviations: only abbreviations established well in the field may be eligible.